firstdarkdev/modpublisher/readme.md

     // Required for Modrinth/GitHub
     setVersion("1.20.2-${project.version}")

-    // Tag to use for GitHub release.
-Defaults to version setGithubTag("v${project.version}")

-    // Whether to create a tag for the GitHub release, if one doesn't exist yet.
-Defaults to true setCreateGithubTag(true)

-    // Whether to create the GitHub release if it doesn't exist yet.
-Defaults to true setCreateGithubRelease(true)

-    // Whether to update the GitHub release if it already exists.
-Defaults to true setUpdateGithubRelease(true)

     // Fancy display name for the upload.
     // Will default to the project version if not set setDisplayName("[1.20.x] Simple Discord Link - ${project.version}")